BigBang1112/revalidate/README.md

-# Revalidate

 ![Revalidate](preview.png)

-Revalidate is a unified solution to validate Trackmania replays and ghosts remotely (aka: outside of the game).
+**Revalidate** is a unified solution to validate Trackmania replays and ghosts remotely (aka: outside of the game).

 Since 2003, Trackmania has had an ingame replay validation feature, but since Trackmania released in 2020, it has largely degraded - users cannot validate their replays ingame anymore.
 But it was found that some form of validation is still available.